0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 rname: instant-pot-veggie-dumplings
 categories: recipe
 tags: [500 calories]
-excerpt: "I recently discovered that the Instant Pot is magic for steaming dumplings to perfection."
+excerpt: "I recently discovered that the Instant Pot is magic for steaming dumplings to perfection.
+You don't have to worry about chewy, undercooked dumplings or soft, soggy dumplings that fall apart between your chopsticks.
+Get dumplings that are just right every time with this recipe!"
 img: /food/recipe/images/instant-pot-veggie-dumplings-cover.jpg

 comments: "1"